ACM-FE/D5/Concept Document.md

 Take a page from Hostile Architecture when designing the levels; the levels should feel dilapidated and broken-down, while still being engaging and fun to play.

-# Cutting Corners
-We are *on the clock*.
-We cannot afford to make a finished game, so we are making a ***DEMO***.
-As this paragraph is being written, we are exactly 1 week into the project, with 6 weeks left.

-We are making **one, *maybe* two** levels, and polishing them to be as high-quality as possible.

-\[TODO: ADD MORE HERE\]

 # Gameplay
 The name of the game is Resource Management except the game isn't called that.